tevador/RandomX/doc/specs.md

 |7|yes|`src >= imm32`|0% - 100%|`JGE`|`BGE`

 The 'signed' column specifies if the operands are interpreted as signed or unsigned 32-bit numbers.
 Column 'probability' lists the expected probability the condition is true (range means that the actual value for a specific instruction depends on `imm32`).

-#### 5.4.2 CFROUND
-This instruction sets the value of the `fprc` register to the 2 least significant bits of the source register rotated right by `imm32`.
-This changes the rounding mode of all subsequent floating point instructions.

-#### 5.4.3 ISTORE
-This instruction stores the value of the source integer register to the memory at the address specified by the destination register.
-The `src` and `dst` register can be the same.

 ## 6. Dataset